steadybit/docs-public/use-steadybit/experiments/schedule.md

 ![Scheduling Experiments](schedule/create-experiment-schedule-step2.png)
 (In the experiment editor, the scheduling can be configured through the configure button on the top right)

-### Note:

-Please note that one must have permissions to edit the experiment in order to also schedule it.

 ### Fixed scheduling date